Money

 The battle against global poverty has been fought by people from many fields, from politicians and economists to famous actors and musicians.
 Yet, the problem remains because we currently look at it the wrong way.
 We spend most of our time looking for general theories about poverty and thinking about the perspectives of the poor themselves.

-But instead, we should be examing the complexity of their lives to get a clearer idea of what kind of aid is effective and what not.
+But instead, we should be examing the complexity of their lives to get a clearer idea of what kind of aid is effective and what is not.
 There needs to be a better understanding of how and why poor people often make self-destructive decisions like refusing medicine or buying non-nutritious food.
 And how can we get them to make better decisions in the future?

 Poverty causes millions of death every year.
 There is yet to find an effective solution to this devastating problem.
 Many economists deal with the problem by asking if developing counties need more or less outside help to grow.